getodk/docs/odk1-src/form-logic.rst

   text, street, Street, ${last-saved#street}

-The last saved instance can either be the last record that an enumerator started filling from a blank form or the last record that an enumerator opened to edit and then saved.
+The value is pulled from the last saved record.
+This is often the most recently created record but it could also be a previously-existing record that was edited and saved.

 .. _form-logic-gotchas: